identity-aware-ai/identity-aware-ai.github.io/cfp.md

 - Keynote speeches from leading experts in the field
 - Paper presentations (oral and lightning talks)
 - Participatory design activity to develop a shared interdisciplinary vocabulary, identify current gaps in datasets for studying identity, and design a vision for collecting new datasets
-- Special PhD project session
+- Special student project session

 We are committed to ensuring that our workshop is accessible to all.
 The workshop will be held in a hybrid format, allowing both in-person and virtual participation.